Dec 2012 a

 We arrived early for our pre-booked behind the scenes tour of Christ Church and private gardens.
 There was time enough for a free guided tour of the Christ Church Cathedral and cloisters.

-us at Lewis Carroll inspiring tree and tiny garden wall door.
+Above: the outside of Christ Church Cathedral.
+Below: looking behind us at Lewis Carroll inspiring tree and tiny garden wall door. |

 We saw the garden and tiny door which reputedly inspired Lewis Carroll's Alice in Wonderland, and the Chestnut tree where Alice's cat would often get stuck, inspiring the Cheshire Cat character.